eolseng/pg6102_exam/README.md

 ## Notes
 * All requirements, R1 through R5 and T1 through T4, are complete.
 * Admin login for the service uses `admin:admin`
-* The Frontend can register users, log in, view all trips, book trips, update amount on a booking and cancel a booking.
-It is not a very good frontend, but it proves that it is possible to interact with the backend via REST.
 * The E2E tests does not seem to run properly with `mvn clean install`, but do run properly when started through IntelliJ.